Return to work programs benefit employers and workers

 Even with the best work safety programs, injuries and accidents can still happen.
 According to the Occupational Health and Safety Administration, 4.1 million U.S. employees experience work-related injuries or illnesses each year, and more than 1 million of those employees lose workdays as a result.*

 Return-to-work programs—which typically offer temporary transitional work or alternative tasks to employees while they recover—have proven benefits.

 “Returning employees to work is one of the most effective practices employers can do to reduce injury and illness.
-Having a strategy can make the difference between a long absence and a speedy recovery,” says Brandon Fick, Head of Casualty, Zurich Global Corporate in North America.
+Having a strategy can make the difference between a long absence and a speedy recovery,” says Brandon Fick, Head of Casualty, North America Commercial Insurance.

 Return-to-work programs can benefit employers by potentially leading to lower medical costs and workers’ compensation mods, better productivity and less need to hire additional employees to fill in for injured workers.
 “By assisting customers in putting properly constructed return-to-work programs in place we may be helping them achieve significant cost-saving benefits,” Fick says.

 Effective programs can also benefit employees by helping them regain full earning capacity, keep a productive schedule, stay optimistic, and boost healing and productivity.